Taking Pride in Caring for You

 There are numerous methods of payment for long-term care services.
-Grace Health & Rehab Center is a Medicare and Medicaid certified community.
+Lake Charles Care Center is a Medicare and Medicaid certified community.
 We also accept private pay and provide hospice and respite care.
 In addition, we offer financial counseling for new residents.

 Medicare is a federal health insurance program for people age 65 or older and people under age 65 with certain disabilities.